kainam-jg/kimball-stage1/README.md

 ## Configuration

 The pipeline uses `config.json` for configuration.
-A sample file `config.sample.json` is provided:
+Create this file with the following structure:

 ```json
 {